openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 The APB master must acknowledge the interrupt by writing to the INTACK CSR.

 Once acknowledged, the GPIO can reassert the interrupt signal if the level condition still holds true.
+The above is only valid for level-triggered interrupts, as edge-triggered interrupts are automatically cleared after one clock cycle.

 System Architecture
 -------------------